 On 9 March 2016 the CNA advised CRTC staff that NPA 709 was in a Jeopardy Condition, and asked the CRTC to issue a Telecom Notice of Consultation (NoC) for the establishment of a CRTC Interconnection Steering Committee (CISC) ad hoc committee for area code relief planning in Area Code 709 for the province of Newfoundland and Labrador.

 On 31 May 2016, the CRTC issued Telecom Notice of Consultation CRTC 2016-205 Establishment of a CISC ad hoc committee for relief planning for area code 709 in Newfoundland and Labrador, in which it established a CISC ad hoc Relief Planning Committee (RPC) to examine options for providing relief to Area Code 709 in Newfoundland and Labrador.

+On 20 Sept 2017 the CNA released the July 2017 J-NRUF results for NPA 709 (NL).
+Based on the July 2017 J-NRUF results, the Jeopardy Condition was suspended on 5 September 2017.
+The PED for NPA 709 is now forecasted to be 1Q 2024.
+In accordance with this change, Bell Canada proposes to defer the relief implementation date to 20 May 2022 as outlined in the revised RIP schedule below (see section 3).

+A delay to the relief implementation date would defer the need for any immediate dial plan changes in accordance with the Distributed Overlay.
+This would result in less customer confusion and allow more time for consumers and businesses to prepare for the inevitable 7D to 10 D local dial plan change.
+Consumers would also benefit from the delay as they would be able to defer costs associated with equipment changes that could be required as a result of the Distributed Overlay.
+TSP’s would also benefit from a delay in the relief date as they would be able to defer network and communication costs associated with this relief effort by nearly 4 years.

 Planning Document (PD)